vinfreecs/genga/docs/SmallBodies.rst

 In the next two sections, we describe our model for collisional break-up events and rotation changes of small bodies.

-| The model for small bodies collisions can be enabled by setting :literal:`Use Small Collisions = 1` in the :literal:`param.dat` file.
+| The model for small bodies collisions can be enabled with the :literal:`Use Small Collisions` parameter in the :literal:`param.dat` file.
   It is only available for test particles.

 | All events of rotation reset or fragmentation are reported in the Fragments file :ref:`FragmentsFile`.